wagtail/wagtail/docs/topics/images.rst

 You may also use ``format-png`` or ``format-gif``.

-WebP lossless
+Lossless WebP
 ^^^^^^^^^^^^^

-You can encode the image to WebP without any loss by using the ``format-webp-lossless``:
+You can encode the image into lossless WebP format by using the ``format-webp-lossless`` filter:

 .. code-block:: html+Django